PythonOptimizers/cygenja/doc/source/introduction.rst

 Nothing prevents you to register conflicting actions.
 In this case, only the last registered action is certain to be triggered.

+..  only:: html

+    .. rubric:: Footnotes

+..  [#force_generation] Of course, you can force a file generation.

+.. [#footnote_limitations] Although most limitations described here can easily be overcome.